kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 ![geometry analysis](/assets/images/2021-09-25/bridgstone-re71r-255-40-R17-geometry-analysis.png)

-An interesting trend that emerges is the effect of inclination angle.
+An interesting trend that emerges is the effect of inclination angle on width.
 At high loads, the contact patch width decreases with inclination angle.
-At an inclination angle for 4 deg and a vertical load of -500 lbs, the contact patch lengthened but the width is shortened.
+At an inclination angle for 4 deg and a vertical load of -500 lbs, the contact patch is lengthened but the width is shortened.
 This is because the full width of the tire no longer engaged with the road surface.

 ### Contact area